DataMascara/cisc3140-su19-project/README.md

 - Open Postman and go to the header tab and your header Content-Type to "application/json"
 - Go to the "Body" tab and check the "raw" and "JSON(application/json) options under that tab
-- Now put `{"user":"mike1234"}` into the raw body (if mike1234 exists, so you should get a response that indicates that)
+- Now put `{"user":"chalshaff12"}` into the raw body (if chalshaff12 exists, so you should get a response that indicates that )
-- Set the request to GET and the URL `http://YOURLOCALHOSTURL:5000/user` - TADA!
-You should see `{"msg": "User found!"}` in the response body below with a status of 200!
+- Set the request to GET and the URL `http://YOURLOCALHOSTURL:5000/user`
+  - TADA!
+You should see a json response with that user's information in the response body below with a status of 200!

 ### Test on a user that doesn not exist